 Hyperopia, or farsightedness, is a common vision problem.
 People with hyperopia can see distant objects very well, but have difficulty seeing objects that are up close.
 The eyeball of a farsighted person is shorter than normal.
 Many children are born with hyperopia, and some of them outgrow it as the eyeball lengthens with normal growth.
 Childhood hyperopia is a common cause of crossed eyes (esotropia).
 Depending on the degree of hyperopia, glasses or contacts may be needed at an early age to ensure that normal vision development takes place and amblyopia is avoided.

 Keratoconus is an ocular condition in which the cornea becomes thin and gradually becomes cone-shaped.
 This results in high astigmatism and blurred vision.
-Advanced keratoconus can also result in cornea scarring leading to permanent vision loss.
+Advanced keratoconus can also result in corneal scarring leading to permanent vision loss.
 When detected early, the progression of keratoconus can be reduced by cornea crosslinking.
 In advanced keratoconus, a child may require surgery, which can include a cornea transplant.

 Nearsightedness, or myopia, is a common vision problem.
 Children with nearsightedness see close objects very well, but have difficulty seeing objects at a distance.
 The eyeball of a nearsighted person is slightly longer than usual from front to back.
 Depending on the degree of myopia, glasses or contacts may be needed at an early age to ensure that normal vision development takes place, and amblyopia is avoided.
 Myopia that is advancing quickly can be reduced with medical treatments such as drops or special contacts.